 In addition to being used in credit decisions, credit reports can be used by current and potential employers to aid in employment decisions.
 While they cannot see your actual credit score, employers are able to view a modified version of your credit report that includes information about loans and credit cards listed in your credit report.

 This practice is especially common in industries such as banking or finance, where employees are responsible for dealing with a client’s personal finances.

 Don’t be discouraged if you happen to find yourself with a credit score that is lower than you would like it to be.
-Your credit score is never permanent and it can be improved with a little bit of patience and the right advice.
+Your credit score is never permanent and it can be improved with a little bit of patience and the right habits.

-With that said, let’s take a look five steps that you can take to improve your credit score.
+With that said, let’s take a look at five steps that you can take to improve your credit score.

 1. Check for Errors on Your Credit Report

 The first step to improving your credit score is to check for any errors on your credit report.
 Errors are relatively common and can have serious effects on your credit score if they are not addressed quickly.

 Make sure to only request a copy of your report from www.annualcreditreport.com, as we discussed above.
 You will not have to provide credit card information to do this.
 If they ask for any sort of payment, then you are on the wrong website.

 Common errors to look for are duplicate account listings, inaccurate personal information, or identity theft.